InformaticsMatters/ansible-bastion/README.md

 A copy of the private and public keys of the generated key-pair are also installed in the bastion's `~/.ssh` directory for use there.

-You should keep the bastion as long as you have your associated cluster, when you want to destroy the bastion, the created SSH key-pair, the server public key and the connect script from your local workstation, run: -
+When you want to delete the Bastion run: -

     $ ansible-playbook unsite.yaml --extra-vars "@parameters"

+>   CAUTION: You should keep the bastion as long as you have your associated
+    cluster, when you destroy the bastion, the created SSH key-pair, the server public key and the connect script from your local workstation wil be lost.

 ---